peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 ## Design Requirements

-When the parent is interested in notifications for delegation maintenance (such as for DS or NS updates), a service will need to be made available for accepting these notifications.
+When the parent is interested in notifications for delegation maintenance (such as for DS or NS hints), a service will need to be made available for accepting these notifications.
 Depending on the context, this service may be run by the parent zone operator themselves, or by a designated entity who is in charge of handling the domain's